haydendaly/cs554-music-platform/README.md

 React will be used as our front-end framework to create a single page application and components that will be used on each page.

-Home Page, Music, Search, Sign In, Signup, Sign-out and complete frontend UI is implemented using React hook.
+Home Page, Music, Search, Sign In, Sign Up, Sign Out and complete frontend UI are implemented using React hook.

 #### Firebase Auth: